Bodegas Arráez, located in Valencia, was established by local growers in 1916 to...

 enable them to vinify their own harvest.
 In 1950, Don Antonio Arráez bought this property and it has been in the hands of the Arráez family ever since.
 The vineyards are 90 kilometres from the Mediterranean at 600-800 metres altitude, giving freshness to the grapes grown in this hot region.
 All the grapes are hand-picked.
 "Vivido" means "live life to the full".

-Mala Vida comes from a sustainably farmed vineyard with vines that are between 15 and 30 years old.
+Mala Vida comes from a sustainably farmed vineyard with vines that are aged between 15 and 30 years old.
 These vines are grown on clay and limestone soils in the Terres de Alforins area, which is situated at 650 metres above sea level.

-The wine is a fruit-forward blend of 30% Tempranillo, 20% Shiraz, 30% Monastrell and 20% Cabernet Sauvignon, fermented in stainless steel tanks.
-Malolactic fermentation took place before the wine was aged in a mixture of French and American oak barrels for eight months to add depth and roundness.
+The wine is a fruit-forward blend of 30% Tempranillo, 30% Monastrell, 20% Shiraz and 20% Cabernet Sauvignon, fermented in stainless steel tanks.
+Malolactic fermentation took place before the wine was aged in a mixture of French, Hungarian and American oak barrels for eight months to add depth and roundness.

 'Mala Vida' means 'the bad side of the good life' and the playful label depicts a draughts board of sin.
-The wine is a clear purple red, with intense aromas of red and black fruit and subtle vanilla and coconut from oak ageing.
+The wine is deep ruby red in colour with intense aromas of red and black fruit and subtle vanilla and spice from oak ageing.
 The unctuous palate has sweet, ripe tannins and long-lasting fruit flavours.

 |Grape varieties||30% Monastrell